-The Academy school year typically runs from mid-August through late May and is divided into four academic terms (A, B, C, and D), with school vacations occurring between the terms (i.e., in October, December, and March).
+The Mass Academy school year typically runs from mid-August through late May and is divided into four academic terms (A,B, C, and D), with school vacations occurring between the terms (i.e., in October, December, and March).

-See the Academy website Parent Resources for the current School Calendar [4].
+See the Mass Academy website Events page for the current School Calendar [4].